 Do you think the gay community doesn’t support our LGBT musicians?
-But rather stan for mainstream rappers?
+Rather stan for mainstream rappers?

 I don’t think, I know that’s a fact.
 I see people who’ll spend $200+ to see an artist on a screen (because they’re too far back) but won’t go and pay $10 to see an artist face to face.
 People like that I don’t associate with, period.

-this goes back to me saying the vast majority of gay rappers are clowns.
+This goes back to me saying the vast majority of gay rappers are clowns.
 Hip-hop is not a circus there is no place for them.
-If you ever look up the hashtag gay rapper you’ll find A LOT of shit.
-The majority of that is upsetting but then you have the really dope ones sprinkled in.
-By the time you get close to a dope one you did see so many circuses acts, you don’t even want to be entertained anymore.
-For those artists that say we need to be embraced I’m sure they see the same thing.
-When there’s a mainstream artist opening that door for that conversation, by the time that conversation is finished their mentions are flooded with garbage and nobody is going to take the time to sort thru that.
+If you ever look up the hashtag gay rapper, you’ll find A LOT of shit.
+The majority of that is upsetting, but then you have the dope ones sprinkled in.
+By the time you get close to a dope one you did see so many circuses acts, you don’t even want to be entertained, anymore.
+For those artists that say we need to be embraced, I’m sure they see the same thing.
+When a mainstream artist is opening that door for that conversation, by the time that conversation is finished their mentions are flooded, with garbage and nobody is going to take the time to sort thru that.
 I don’t knock anybody that has confidence but be honest to yourself and know what’s for you and what’s not for you and understand how much of a mess and setback for others you’re creating.
 Just because you know how to structure a house doesn’t mean you can build a village!

 Do you think, they think the white community, would be more embracing vs. the black community when it comes to supporting an openly gay rapper?

-I don’t even wanna sound racist but white people are just more accepting and welcoming then blacks.
+I don’t even want to sound racist but white people are just more accepting and welcoming then blacks.
 Being black you have to have this hard image and exterior.
 I don’t think white men have to go thru that.
-They go thru life, they grow Thur life just being themselves there’s no pressure on how they should look, how they should act, none of that.
-So it’s more accepting of them to become someone and the community accepts it because there’s no mold or rulebook for them.
+They go thru life, and they grow Thur life just being themselves there’s no pressure on how they should look, how they should act, none of that.
+So it’s more accepting of them to become someone, and the community accepts it because there’s no mold or rulebook for them.
 Being black and trying to do it is hard as hell.

 How do you feel about the lack of openly gay LGBT artists?